 Note: Abyssal Scepter is outclassed by Spirit Visage on Swain most of the time after the third item slot, since Visage's healing increase surpasses Abyssal's poor +60AP.

-- Abyssal Scepter is a followup to Rod of Ages versus a double AP comp or if you're against an aggressive assassin against whom you prefer this to Zhonya's Hourglass.
+- Abyssal Mask is a followup to Rod of Ages versus a double AP comp or if you're against an aggressive assassin against whom you prefer this to Zhonya's Hourglass.
 What this means is that zhonya can have you dodge hard engages and things like Fizz ultimate, which usually wins you the fight against him at earlier stages of the game; Abyssal would be better against something like Diana or LeBlanc or versus an AP midlaner and AP jungler.

 You can get Spirit Visage afterwards if you're against a very AP-heavy comp (three relevant AP sources of damage), otherwise stick to Abyssal.